osuosl/presentation-devopsbootcamp/source/index.rst

 - Balancing FTE to Student ratios
 - A lot of time and resource is put in mentoring
-- Represent less than 1% of total CS population
+- Represent less than 1% of total OSU CS population
 - Budget constraints on hiring more students

 DevOps Bootcamp